Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Design and implementation (SQ3)

 \begin{itemize} \item \textbf{Baseline techniques.} Used commonly as preliminary tasks to any NLP pipeline, base techniques are used to structure, clean and assign basic grammatical annotations to the user input messages \cite{Bhirud2019-ml}.
 They are generally integrated with independence of the integration of a NLU module.
 Base techniques include tokenization, part-of-speech (POS) tagging, sentence boundary disambiguation and named entity recognition. \item \textbf{Complementary techniques.} As an extension of base techniques, complementary techniques are typically applied before advanced NLU techniques to obtain extended grammatical and semantic knowledge \cite{Masche2018-sw}.
 Complementary techniques include co-reference resolution, lemmatization, dependency parsing and semantic role labelling. \item \textbf{Advanced knowledge interpretation.} Advanced knowledge structures like the use of vector-space models are the bridge between pure NLP techniques and the integration of NLU modules.
 This advanced interpretation allows transforming text corpus data into a knowledge base for the conversational agent communicational process \cite{Maroengsit2019-by}.
 These techniques include vector-based representations like TF-IDF and skip-gram models like Word2Vec. \end{itemize}

-Concerning NLU, NLG and DST techniques, and as discussed in Section \ref{subsec:f5} (F5), secondary studies discussing the technical development of the NLU and NLG mechanisms agree on a general categorization of two main approaches: \textit{rule-based} approaches and \textit{AI-based} approaches.
-We depict each of these methods and techniques as follows:
+Concerning NLU, NLG and DST techniques, and as discussed in Section \ref{subsec:f5} (F5), secondary studies discussing the technical development of the NLU and NLG mechanisms agree on a general categorization of two main approaches: \textit{rule-based} approaches and \textit{\ed{ML-based}} approaches.

 \begin{itemize} \item \textbf{Rule-based}.
 Based on the definition in Section \ref{subsec:f5}, we identify four technique categories: \textit{fixed input}, \textit{pure NLP}, \textit{vector-space} and \textit{pattern-matching}. \begin{itemize} \item \textit{Fixed input}.
 Fixed input agents restrict the conversational process to a closed set of possible inputs to select at each stage of the dialogue.
 Despite being only explicitly mentioned by Safi et al. \cite{Safi2020-cy}, and even though pure fixed input does not require a natural language module, Janssen et al. \cite{Janssen2020-fp} present hybrid NLU approaches in which fixed input mechanisms at a specific stage of the dialogue are used to reduce typing effort and human errors by simplifying the user interaction.
 Some examples include interactive elements (e.g., buttons) \cite{Jain2018-kk} or multiple-choice selection of a dynamically updated list \cite{Bickmore2016-um}.